People of the Preserve

 Mary Anne Borge

 Mary Anne Borge lives nearby the Preserve and thought it would be an interesting place to walk.
 Curious about native plants, she soon joined the naturalist program.
-Initially, she led walks and guided tours, but now focuses her efforts on teaching several of the Knowing Native Plants classes, leading the butterfly count, and developing other programs relating to plant-animal interactions.
+She currently focuses her efforts on teaching several of the Knowing Native Plants classes, leading the butterfly count, and developing other programs relating to plant-animal interactions.
 Mary Anne also takes the message of the importance of native plants outside the Preserve.
 She holds programs for environmental organizations, master gardeners and master naturalists, gardeners and others.
 "The more I have learned about plants and their relationships with animals, including people, the more I understand how true and vital that mission is—and I’ve adopted it as my own," she says.
-When asked what her favorite native plant at the Preserve is, Mary Anne replied, "That’s like asking a parent which child they prefer.
-I love them all, because each one has so many stories to tell."